Cuban limia: Habitat and biology

 Within its native range the Cuban limia inhabits streams, lakes, estuaries, coastal lagoons, and mangrove swamps and can be found in both freshwater and brackish water, or saline water.
 Its diet consists of worms, crustaceans, insects and plant material.
 It often forms mixed shoals with species such as sailfin mollies and mosquitofish.
 A larger female may give birth to up to 50 fry at a time and in a 4–6 week period can produce up to 100 young.

 Human uses

 This species is present in the aquarium trade and a number of colour variations have been bred.
 It is thought that released aquarium fish are the origin of the population in Hawaii where they have been blamed for impacting the population of native damselflies.
 In Hawaii it has been given the local name tabai.

 Taxonomy

-The Cuban limia was described by the French zoologist Alphone Guichenot in 1853 as Poecilia vittata.
+The Cuban limia was described by the French zoologist Alphonse Guichenot in 1853 as Poecilia vittata.
 A year later the Cuban zoologist Felipe Poey described a fish he named Limia cubensis and designated this as the type species of the genus Limia.
 This was a synonym of Guichenot's Poecilia vittata and so L. vittata was considered the valid name.